Sinn Sisamouth: Disappearance and death

 Sinn Sisamouth died during the Khmer Rouge genocide and his exact fate has never been confirmed, with multiple sources making contradictory claims.
 Due to his ongoing popularity in Cambodia, there has been a great amount of speculation about his whereabouts after the Khmer Rouge forced the evacuation of all residents from Phnom Penh on April 17, 1975, and his apparent death at the hands of the new regime.
-In the film Don't Think I've Forgotten, an interview subject speculates that Sisamouth was originally evacuated to a small village but was then ordered to return to the city to work for the Khmer Rouge in some capacity, but it is unknown if he in fact followed this plan.
+In the film Don't Think I've Forgotten, Sieng Vanthy reported that she, Sisamouth, Yol Aularong, and all their family members were evacuated to the outskirts of Phnom Penh, and it was then that Sisamouth and Aularong were ordered to return to the city to work for the Khmer Rouge in some capacity where he was likely sent to a jail instead, but it is unknown if he in fact followed this plan.

 Also in Don't Think I've Forgotten, Sisamouth's son states that many different people have given him contradictory stories of his father's death.
 Like many of his contemporaries, as a popular musician with Western influences, qualities widely known to be disdained by the Khmer Rouge, Sisamouth was likely to have been targeted for imprisonment or execution immediately.
 A popular but apocryphal story claims that Sisamouth was about to be executed by a Khmer Rouge firing squad but requested the opportunity to sing one last song in an attempt to appeal to the soldiers' emotions, but they executed him anyhow.

-In 2006, Khmer Apsara magazine granted a long interview to a man named Keo Chamnab who claims to have seen Sisamouth's execution at a jail in Prek Ta Duong village in 1976.
+In 2006, Khmer Apsara magazine granted a long interview to a government official and former Khmer Republic soldier named Keo Chamnab who claims to have seen Sisamouth's execution at a jail in Prek Ta Duong village in 1976.

 Sisamouth looking very sad, told me that he was sent from Prek Eng, Kien Svay district, Kandal province, and he was jailed there for three days already.
 He did not commit any fault but he was accused by the Khmer Rouge as being an imperialist.
 It was difficult for Sinn Sisamouth to hide his identity and his face because he was a very famous singer dubbed the emperor (singer) of the country since long ago.
 Even if the Khmer Rouge did not accuse him of being a singer serving a regime which was a sworn enemy to that of the Khmer Rouge, he was also a soldier serving the former regime.